michhar/flask-simple-user-assignmet/README.md

 * This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 * For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/)

+## Troubleshooting

 * Passwords for the VMs must have 3 of the following: 1 lower case character, 1 upper case character, 1 number, and 1 special character that is not '\' or '-'.
+* To check for the user accounts present on the VM, ssh into the VM, and use the following command:

+    * `cut -d: -f1 /etc/passwd`